-A non-ambulatory lowa resident may be issued one General deer license which may be used to hunt deer during any established deer hunting season using the method of take for that season until the license is filled.
+A non-ambulatory lowa resident may be issued one General deer license which may be used to hunt deer during any established deer hunting season using a shotgun, muzzleloading rifle or any handgun or rifle described on p.
+38 until the license is filled.
 A person obtaining this license may obtain any other deer hunting licenses for which they are eligible.
-Applications for a non-ambulatory license permit are available online at www.iowadnr.gov/hunting then clicking on Licenses and Laws, or any of the regional or district offices listed on p.
+Applications for a non-ambulatory license permit are available online at www.iow-adnr.gov/hunting then clicking on Licenses and Laws, or any of the regional or district offices listed on p.
 52, or by calling the DNR at 515-725-8200.
 After approval and filing of the permit application with the DNR, non-ambulatory hunters may purchase this special license at any ELSI agent.